 We know it sounds pretty boring.
 But life is not meant to be exciting because of the investing you need to do.

 We think life is exciting because of our unique experiences and relationships, and that is where we should focus our attention.

-So burn that password.
+So burn that password, and start investing early.